 If you do not see a particular record type in the schedule, or if you are having trouble identifying a record in hand, please contact the University Records Manager.

 Some records will become inactive before they are eligible for destruction or transfer to the Archives.
-Since most offices have a limited amount of space, the University has contracted with William B. Meyer, Inc. to provide us with cost-effective offsite storage.
+Since most offices have a limited amount of space, the University has contracted with Meyer, Inc. to provide us with cost-effective offsite storage.

-Inactive records that must be retained for a year or more should be transferred to W.B.
-Meyer's special records warehouse located in Wallingford, CT.
+Inactive records that must be retained for a year or more should be transferred to Meyer's special records warehouse located in Windsor, CT.
 The warehouse combines state-of-the-art construction with a streamlined service operation and online inventory management system to provide the University with an extraordinarily high level of physical control, environmental protection, and inventory security for their collections.
 By using the storage service, staff can clear offices of inactive records that absorb resources better dedicated to more active records.
 Active records, however, should not be sent offsite, where their retrieval incurs a charge.

-Transferring records offsite
+Transferring records to offsite storage

 To transfer records to offsite storage, you must first have a storage account.
-Once your account is set up, you will recieve login information to TotalRecall, WB Meyer's online inventory system.
+Once your account is set up, you will receive login information to Meyer's online inventory system.
 To set up an account, fill out the New Department Add [PDF] and New User Add [PDF] forms, and email them to the Records Manager, Michael Dello Iacono, who will assist you in your first box transfer.

 In accordance with its mission to capture and preserve corporate memory and legacy, Suffolk University requires that records designated as having permanent historical research value be transferred to the Archives.
 The Archives has the trained staff and facilities to ensure the preservation, reliability, accessibility, and authenticity of permanent records over time.
+Any records you send to the Archives can always be accessed if you need them in the future.

-To transfer records to the permanent Archives:
+To transfer records to the permanent Archives

 - Note on the Records Retention Schedule if the retention plan states to “transfer to the Archives” or “contact Archives for review”